-This splendid panoramic viewpoint presents a good opportunity to see migrating and resident gray whales.
-Take your binoculars — this is one of the best sites in Oregon to see oceangoing birds (like shearwaters, jaegers, albatrosses, grebes, pelicans, loons, oystercatchers and murrelets).
-In 1910, an explosion sank the J. Marhoffer, and you can see the ship’s boiler at low-tide.
-A short, rough trail takes you to some of Oregon’s richest tide pools.
+A miraculous and rugged, basalt-rimmed bay, Boiler Bay is a great place to watch wild surf action on the rocky spurs.
+This splendid panoramic viewpoint presents a good opportunity to see gray whales year round.
+Take your binoculars — this is one of the best sites in Oregon to see ocean-going birds (like shearwaters, jaegers, albatrosses, grebes, pelicans, loons, oystercatchers and murrelets).
+In 1910, an explosion sank the J. Marhoffer, and you can see the ship's boiler at low-tide.